-Part 3: Escape to New York (Final Revision)
+Part 3: Escape to New York (Revision 4)

-Part 3: Escape to New York (Final Revision)
+Part 3: Escape to New York (Revision 4)

 telesphere.
 Reporting for ESPNBC News: Amanda Currie, your bright-eyed companion in the morning.
 Very attractive, some say cute, her cutely bobbed hair bleached blond because all Conservative beauties are blond by definition.
 Some are Resculpted into nondescript prettiness; she is a natural beauty.
 You want her.
 Once ambitious, now resigned, she cheerily chirps the Party line.